-Part of the Focus ST Estate’s sporting appeal is that it uses the same chassis and engines as the Ford Focus ST hatchback but only weighs 35kg more.
-It feels virtually identical to drive, with pin-sharp reactions and incredibly quick steering helping it dive into corners at speed.
+Part of the Focus ST Estate’s sporty appeal is rooted in the fact that it shares so much with the hatchback and only weighs 35kg more.
+That means it feels virtually identical to drive, with pin-sharp reactions and incredibly quick steering helping it dive into corners at speed.
 In Sport mode the ride is fairly firm but the car feels more taut and agile as a result, giving you plenty of confidence when driving it quickly.

 The turbocharged 2.3-litre EcoBoost petrol engine with 276bhp feels just as potent in the estate, and manages to get the car from 0-62mph in 5.8 seconds, despite a lack of four-wheel drive.
-The petrol engine is rather thirsty, averaging around 30mpg during our test, so long-distance and company-car drivers may opt for the 187bhp diesel version instead.
-It might not be as exciting, but 50mpg and lower monthly bills will make it a more practical proposition for many.
+The petrol engine is rather thirsty, averaging around 30mpg during our test.
+Long-distance and company-car drivers could previously opt for the 187bhp diesel version instead but this has been discontinued.
+It wasn't quite as exciting but 50mpg and lower monthly bills made it a more practical proposition for many.

-Of course, there's a lot more space in the boot than in the hatchback and, despite its swoopy looks, the ST Estate can rival the Skoda Octavia vRS Estate for luggage room.
+Of course, there's a lot more space in the boot than in the hatchback and despite its swooping bodywork, the ST Estate can rival the Skoda Octavia vRS Estate for luggage room.
 Not only that, a rear-end redesign has replaced the old centre-exit exhaust with a pair of tailpipes located on the sides of the rear bumper, meaning that the Focus ST can now be fitted with a tow bar.

-Hot hatchbacks and estates can no longer appeal on performance grounds alone, and the ST Estate provides some luxury via its sporty interior, with Recaro part-leather sports seats, a heated steering wheel and the latest eight-inch touchscreen SYNC 3 infotainment system.
+Hot hatchbacks and estates can no longer appeal on performance grounds alone, and the ST Estate provides some luxury via its sporty interior, with Recaro part-leather sports seats, a heated steering wheel and an eight-inch touchscreen SYNC 3 infotainment system.
 Standard equipment also includes adaptive LED headlights, lane keep assist and autonomous emergency braking - the safety systems helped the Focus score five stars in Euro NCAP crash tests.
-Ford owner satisfaction could be better; the brand came 23rd out of 30 manufacturers in the 2019 Driver Power survey.
+Ford owner satisfaction could be better; the brand came 25th out of 29 manufacturers in the 2021 Driver Power survey.

-A price tag of around £33,000 for the petrol version means that only hardcore driving fans are likely to see all the benefits of buying the Focus ST Estate over forthcoming performance estate rivals like the Skoda Octavia vRS and the Cupra Leon ST.
+A price tag of around £35,000 means that only hardcore driving fans are likely to see all the benefits of buying the Focus ST Estate over performance estate rivals like the Skoda Octavia vRS and the Cupra Leon ST.

 MPG, running costs & CO2

-The Focus ST Estate is available with either a petrol or diesel engine, and while it's the former that gets all the headlines and starring credits in online videos, it's quite a bit more expensive to run.
+The Focus ST Estate was originally available with either a petrol or diesel engine but the diesel was discontinued when the ST Estate was facelifted.
+The petrol certainly gets all the headlines and starring roles in videos but it's quite expensive to run.

-Choose the diesel instead and fuel-efficiency jumps up to 50.4mpg, so it should be better suited to anyone driving lots of motorway miles or towing.
-It'll also be more attractive to company-car drivers, courtesy of its mid-table Benefit-in-Kind band.
-Both cars cost the same £145 a year in VED (road tax).
+When the diesel was available, it offered up to 50.4mpg, so it was better suited to anyone driving lots of motorway miles or towing.
+It was also more attractive to company-car drivers, courtesy of its mid-table Benefit-in-Kind band.
+Both cars cost the standard annual amount in VED (road tax).

 Engines, drive & performance

 The 19-inch alloy wheels and Michelin Pilot Sport 4S tyres offer considerable grip in the corners, and lightning fast steering makes the ST Estate feel incredibly agile.
-There's a high-quality feel to its suspension that's familiar from expensive sports cars but it's still firm, and passengers may notice they're being gently shaken occasionally.
-Selecting the Sport driving mode makes the steering, suspension and throttle feel sharper, while body roll is reduced, making the whole car feel more focused and endowing it with even greater ability in corners.
+There's a high-quality feel to its suspension that's familiar from expensive sports cars, but it's undeniably firm, and passengers may notice they're being gently shaken occasionally.
+Selecting the Sport driving mode makes the steering and throttle sharper, making the whole car feel more focused and endowing it with even greater agility in corners.

 Interior & comfort